maxx1128/maxx1128.github.io/index.md

 Hey there, I'm Max Antonucci, a front-end developer living and working in New Haven, CT.
 I studied journalism in school for a love of writing.
 I switched to front-end development halfway through for a similar love of coding.
 I keep breathing because of my love of oxygen.

 I'm currently working at [SeeClickFix](http://seeclickfix.com/), an app for helping citizens work with local officials to fix their communities (most of which is fixing potholes).
-While my main focus is the front-end so sites can looks prettier and be easier to use, I'm studying frameworks like Ruby on Rails to hopefully be full-stack in a few years.
-After that are my plans for world domination, but one stack at a time.
+My main focus is the front-end so sites can looks prettier and be easier to use.
+I'm also building on my JavaScript knowledge with Node and React.
+After are my plans for world domination, but one stack at a time.

 I’m a curious freethinker and passionate puzzle-solver.
 However I have a serious daydreaming habit and don’t have telekinetic powers.
 No one is perfect, after all.